Events in the next 6 months

 Description:

-The Presidential Book Group is reading biographies of each President in chronological order.
-Join us anytime along this journey.
+The Presidential Book Group is reading in chronological order and this month we are on Andrew Johnson.

 The group meets on the 4th Monday of the month at 6:30 PM EST, which you can attend in person in the Coolidge Museum or on Zoom.
 Discussions will be facilitated by Bill Scher, vice president of the museum’s Standing Committee.